seba20sa/semana03/README.md

 ## Sixth
 The ads section behaves in a similar fashion than the article link bar, once it gets to 1024px a new ad appears in order to take advantage of the new aviable space.

+## Fifth week
+Added a subscribe page linked on the header nav bar that pops down with the burger menu on the mobile version.
+The form has a responsive design that changes depending on the size of the screen (up to 480 px or higher).
+The form's field perform different kinds of validations depending on the data each needs.